Hansot: Language

 The language is an archaic proto-Urdu one, being neither completely in the camp of standard northern Delhi Urdu, nor southern Dakhni Urdu.
 It is said by some to belong to the middle zone i.e. "Bombay Urdu", as with related cognates.
 The language has defiantly retained Arabic and Turkic words, neither of which exist in many later Urdu standardisations.
 It has also picked up words from regional Indic languages, such as from the Bombay dialect from northern to southern regions.
 As Hansotis are often seen as a rather independent and clannish community, with words being altered, the services of the professional academic would not go amiss.
 Notable words are Sabāh (Subah, morning), Kāti, Kāikélyèh (Kis liye, what reason), Baydāh (egg), Māndāh (Bimar, sick), Lawar (food), Choolāh (Stove), Gokhlay, cho (Chai, tea), Ka Jatay (kaha chala, where are you going).

 Demographics

 Hansotis are a cosmopolitan array of ethnicities divided into two main groups: Muslims and Hindus.
-Their surnames are multi-layered reflecting their complex histories, and include amongst others, Shaikh (Sheikh), Pathan, Malek (Malik), Khwaja, Patel, Munshi, Mujad, Chauhan and Kanuga.
+Their surnames are multi-layered reflecting their complex histories, and include amongst others, Gamat, Shaikh (Sheikh), Pathan, Malek (Malik), Khwaja, Patel, Munshi, Mujad, Chauhan and Kanuga.
 These people, who number 6,000, are thus Gujarati Muslims, by heritage and geographical origin.